qfpl/blog/content/posts/intro-or-applied.md

       readFile name >>= ((,) name)
     ```

-If you can confidently answer these questions, then the Applied FP Course is for you.
+If you are confident in exploring a process to answer these questions (though not necessarily arrive at a correct answer), then the Applied FP Course is for you.
 If you feel you need to brush up on these ideas, then the Introductory FP Course will cover them off.